 CHRI supports the Iranian people’s struggle for human rights and amplifies their voices on the international stage.
 On the global stage, CHRI fills the gaps in information and knowledge caused by lack of access to Iran.
 We have earned a reputation as one of the major organizations providing relevant, verified, and up-to-date information about the human rights situation in Iran.
 International journalists consult us for background; diplomats heed our briefings.
 We routinely cooperate with major human rights organizations including Human Rights Watch, Amnesty International, and the Committee to Protect Journalists.

-Latest posts by International Campaign for Human Rights in Iran
+Latest posts by Center for Human Rights in Iran

 After completing a five-year prison sentence for Facebook posts about religion on Facebook, the Judiciary has sent Soheil Babadi into internal exile in southern Iran.